 Cover the bowl or jar with plastic wrap and protect it with a rubber band.
 Lastly, prick a few small holes in the plastic wrap.

 Flies are attracted to the sweet smell of apple cider vinegar and will enter via the holes in the plastic wrap.
-However, once inside, the soap prevents them from escaping, ensuring they remain trapped.
+Once inside, the soap traps them.
 Place these traps in areas where flies are active, and you’ll notice a significant reduction in their population.

 Sticky Fly Paper